A long time ago, in a bedroom far, far away….

 Shop Around for Fun and Low Cost Supporting Decor Pieces

 I also snagged some decorative pillows at Pottery Barn Kids that were on clearance and added them to his window bench.

-It looks great with this unbelievably cute talking Chewbacca he got from some dear friends for his birthday.
+It looks great with the unbelievably cute talking Chewbacca he got from some dear friends for his birthday.

 For his nightstand, I found this awesome Star Wars lamp at Target.
 It has a double shade, so it looks extra cool when turned on!

-I also had bought this Darth Vader alarm clock for him on his birthday but had kept it in its packaging until we could redo his room.
+I also had bought a Darth Vader alarm clock for him on his birthday but had kept it in its packaging until we could redo his room.
 He loves it!
 If you press down on the helmet, a red light turns on.

 I also put out his favorite Star Wars books on the nightstand.
 As for the cute little Storm Trooper helmet holding his markers, it was a last-minute find at Walmart, and it’s actually a toothbrush holder!
 Hey, think outside the box right?